 One type of hashtag you should not omit is the branded hashtag.
 By including #yourbrandname in every post, you create brand awareness and give people a handy way to recommend your brand to their friends.

 For 80% of Instagram users, the platform helps with decisions about buying products.
 68% of Instagram users regularly engage with brands.
 This social platform has created a fertile marketing landscape that no small businesses should ignore.

-There’s a downside, though: Instagram doesn’t make it easy on marketers and business owners trying to promote products—as you can’t link to your eCommerce site from a post!
-Clearly, Facebook, who owns Instagram, wants it to be a sharing platform instead of a shopping platform.
+There’s a downside, though.
+Instagram doesn’t make it easy for marketers and business owners to promote products – as you can’t link to your eCommerce site from a post!
+Clearly, Facebook, which owns Instagram, wants it to be a sharing platform instead of a shopping platform.

 Don’t waste your one link by sending people to a generic homepage.
 While it may require you to frequently update the link in your bio, make sure it always points to a page that corresponds with what’s featured in your most recent posts.